Skip to Content

 The Preliminary Agreement must be registered with the Commissioner of Inland Revenue within 1 one day of its signing.

-If the searches on the property are concluded successfully and nothing has been found out to hinder the purchase, the Notary will draft the final deed of sale.
+If the searches on the property are concluded successfully, and nothing has been found to hinder the purchase, the Notary will draft the final deed of sale.

 Stamp duty is 5 percent, legal fees – 1.5 percent, agent fees (paid by a vendor) – 5 percent plus VAT.